Incremental Replication and Schema Updates

 When replication runs, it checks the target database schema and compares it to the schema it would build based on the selected source objects and fields.
 If there are differences, Skyvia automatically applies changes that add tables and columns to the database.
 It ignores any extra tables/columns in the database.

-Such differences may appear when you either manually modify the target database or you edit the replication integration.
-However, if source metadata changes, you still need to edit your replication integration to apply the changes to the database.
+Such differences may appear when you either manually modify the target database or you edit the replication.
+However, if source metadata changes, you still need to edit your replication to apply the changes to the database.

 Metadata Change Detection